mimirblockchainsolutions/flutter-rust-middleware/README.md

 `cd cargo`

-and run the build script
+and run the cargo build script

 `./build.sh`

-finally, you can build the project from the root directory of the project
+finally, you can use flutter to build the project for android or ios from the root directory of the project

 ```
 For iOS: